Zeffuro/fakegaming-bot/TESTING.md

 This guide explains how to write effective tests for the fakegaming-bot monorepo using Vitest and our shared testing utilities.

+Note: For the full catalog of shared test helpers and examples, see `packages/common/src/testing/README.md`.
+New helpers include embed assertions: `expectReplyHasEmbedsArray`, `expectReplyHasEmbed`, `expectEditReplyHasEmbed`, and `expectSendHasEmbed`.

 ## Table of Contents

 1. [Philosophy](#philosophy)